ModouLaminJagne/my-portfolio/README.md

 This is my portfolio website, built with REACT.js, NEXT.js and styled components.

 This webste contains my info but anyone can customize it to fit their profile.
+To have the peoject, you have to clone the repo or download the zip file.